regenwatchdog/regenwatchdog.github.io/_posts/2020-08-31-august-news-roundup.md

 <img src="/images/altonlibrary.jpg" class="img-fluid rounded img-thumbnail" width="50%">

-Wandsworth Council leader, Ravi Govindia issued a [statement](https://www.insidehousing.co.uk/news/news/house-builder-backs-out-of-1000-home-regeneration-scheme-67431), saying that the Council intends to explore other options for proceeding with the scheme:
+Wandsworth Council leader, Ravi Govindia [is reported](https://www.insidehousing.co.uk/news/news/house-builder-backs-out-of-1000-home-regeneration-scheme-67431)as saying that the Council intends to explore other options for proceeding with the scheme:

 _“Despite these unprecedented times, the council remains completely committed to delivering the transformational regeneration the residents of the Alton Estate expect and deserve.
 We will be exploring options as to how to deliver the scheme without Redrow and to maintain momentum subject to planning permission being granted."_